Elcaro-Software/Rsms-project/NON-LICENCE.md

 # Non-Licence

-This text is explenatory and not a juridically binding text, and nothing in this text explicitly grants or rejects you any rights in concern of the usage of this document/code repository.
+This text is explenatory and not a juridically binding text, and nothing in this text explicitly grants or denies you any rights in concern of the usage of this document/code repository.

 What IS explicitly denied is that you or anyone else has a licence or right to deny us any rights in concern of the usage, contribution and development of this repository.